 And also, the working ethics and the attitude are really different there.
 All of our team members from the US are really easygoing.
 And some developers from Eastern Europe, including me, were confused when our American colleagues were asking us even something as simple as how am I doing.
 I didn’t know if I was expected to tell them a story or not. 🙂

-So there are definitely some cultural differences that you need to adapt to, but the good thing about the US guys is that if they want to hire someone from abroad, they’re prepared for possible communication problems from the beginning.
+So there are definitely some cultural differences that you need to adapt to, but the good thing about the US guys is that if they want to, for example, hire Python developer from abroad, they’re prepared for possible communication problems from the beginning.
 But if you do a job, I feel that it has to be a really good job.
 After some time, all the other guys and I adapted to each other.

 YouTeam: And what about the time difference?
 Was it a challenge?